learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/vim.md

 ### Navigation

+- To create/open a file in vim, go to your terminal and type `vim myfile`

+- When you first launch Vim, you will be in Normal mode, this is the default mode when launching Vim

+    - Normal mode is primarily used for navigation of a text file as well as moving text around

+- Once the file is open, you use `h,j,k,l` to move your cursor left, down, up and right respectively

+- Moving text around

+    - Being able to move text around is another important part of Normal mode

+    - If you want to cut a line and paste it elsewhere then press `dd`, navigate to the line you want to paste to and then press `p`

+    - If you just want to copy a line, then press `yy`

+    - If you want to delete a character while in Normal mode, then move your cursor over the character and press `x`

+- Other useful Normal mode keybindings

+    - To move to the end of the file, press `Shift+G`

+    - To move to the beginning of the file, press `gg`

+    - To move to the end of a line, press `$`

+    - To move to the beginning of a line, press `0`

+    - To move `x` lines up or down, press `x j` or `x k`

 ### Making Edits
 You can create a file if you don’t already have one you want to edit by using vim <filename>.
 Now to edit in vim is slightly different